frckbrice/immigration-management-mobile-app/docs/IMPLEMENTATION_SUMMARY.md

 Stripe payment processing is integrated using @stripe/stripe-react-native for native platforms. payment.native.tsx handles payments on native platforms. payment.web.tsx provides a web-compatible payment screen.
-A Supabase Edge Function (supabase/functions/create-payment-intent/index.ts) is used for server-side payment intent creation.
+Backend API endpoints are used for server-side payment intent creation (handled by your backend API).
 PaymentHistoryScreen (app/payment-history.tsx) displays the payment history.